Rattan Furniture

 French Indochina

-What kind of houses they built, what kind of clothes they should wear, and what type of furniture they could make from readily available materials.
+What kind of houses they built, what kind of clothes they should wear, and what furniture they could make from readily available materials.
 These are all things that we don’t think of when we think of colonization.

-The reality is that the colonist, who came from a very different type of environment and culture, had to deal with these changes daily.
+The reality is that the colonists, who came from a very different type of environment and culture, had to deal with these changes daily.
 They had to learn to adapt their housing, furniture, food, and clothing to fit into what’s locally available.

 Japanese Annex Taiwan